11 Best Email Marketing Examples for Inspiration in 2024

 Letting your email subscribers know where they can find you can go a long way in helping them learn more about your brand and lays the foundation for earning qualified leads.

+Third on our list of email campaign examples is Airbnb.
 After a subscriber joins your list, you need to keep their attention.
 The best way to do this is offering content that’s tailored to their interests.

 If an Airbnb user has looked at homes in a city but hasn’t booked anything yet, there’s a good chance they still want rentals in that area.